 Teaching Professor & Culture, Creativity, and Communication Program Director, Humanities, Arts & Social Sciences

 Paula Farca received her PhD and a second MA from Oklahoma State University.
 Her research focuses on two main areas: 1. contemporary, indigenous, and women’s literature and 2. literature on energy and the environment.
 Along with numerous articles and book chapters, Paula has published Identity in Place: Contemporary Indigenous Fiction by Women Writers in the United States, Canada, Australia, and New Zealand (2011) and coauthored A Student’s Guide to Nature and Human Values (2010 and 2013).
-Paula also edited two anthologies: Energy in Literature: Essays on Energy and Its Social and Environmental Implications in Twentieth and Twenty-First Century Literary Texts (2015) and Speculations: An Anthology for Reading, Writing, and Research (2006).
+Paula also edited three anthologies: Make Waves: Water in Contemporary Literature and Film (2019), Energy in Literature: Essays on Energy and Its Social and Environmental Implications in Twentieth and Twenty-First Century Literary Texts (2015) and Speculations: An Anthology for Reading, Writing, and Research (2006).
 Since 2008, when she joined HASS, she has tried to introduce our future engineers to the joy and intellectual excitement of reading and critical thinking and inspire them to become competent writers.

 Identity in Place: Contemporary Indigenous Fiction by Women Writers in the United States,

 Canada, Australia, and New Zealand.
 New York: Peter Lang Publishing, 2011.

 Nature and Human Values: A Student Guide (second edition).
 Co-authored with Cortney